Flight Cancellation Compensation

 However if you have already departed it’s a little more complex.
 You can get a refund for the unused portion of your ticket.

-If you have used part of your ticket, but because of the canceled flight it’s no longer serving your original travel plan, you can get a refund for that used portion of the ticket too.
+If you have used part of your ticket, but because of the cancelled flight it’s no longer serving your original travel plan, you can get a refund for that used portion of the ticket too.

 Whenever relevant, the airline must also provide you with a return flight to the first point of departure, and at the earliest opportunity.